-Book: Gunnar Sjöstedt and Ariel Macaspac Penetrante, Climate Change Negotiations (Routledge 2013) is available at the UWO bookstore.
-Readings also include journal articles and book chapters posted in electronic format on Sakai (http://owl.uwo.ca).
-Students need to complete the readings for each class period prior to class, and develop a grasp of the material sufficient to raise questions and engage in substantive class discussions.
+Readings include academic journal articles, documents from international organizations and draft agreements from negotiations.
+Electronic copies of all readings are posted on Sakai (http://owl.uwo.ca).
+Attention: Students need to complete the readings for each class period prior to class, and develop a grasp of the material that is sufficient to raise questions and engage in substantive class discussions.